things-factory/edu-graphql/README.md

   - localization
   - limitation
   - ...
-- aspect oriented
 - @cacheControl
   - automatically set the Cache-Control HTTP response header to an appropriate value describing the maxAge and scope, such as Cache-Control: max-age=60, private
 - @upper
+- learn how to define & implement directive
-- @i18n
+  - @l20n

 ### 007-subscription

+- learn how to implement publish/subscribe